KatamariJr/dwelling-of-duels-scripts/README.md

 5. Navigate to the **Tag Submission Form Songs** directory, update tag.py with the new month's album name, and insert the new album art file in the `files` directory.
     1. TODO make a system to get artwork files into the amazon workspace computer since we cant upload into a linux workspace machine.
-    2. TODO make the script pull the month name from a config file.
 6. In the same directory, run `make fromScratch`.
 This removes all old downloaded files, redownloads, and tags them all.
     1. Note: Any messages like "Non standard genre name" that you see can be safely ignored.
 7. When completed, copy all the anonymous songs from `/tagSubmissionFormSongs/files/newSongsAnon` and put them in the